fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The git commit sha to checkout, if specified tag filters will be ignored.</p>
+<p>The Git commit SHA to checkout, if specified Tag filters will be ignored.</p>
 </td>
 </tr>
 </tbody>